How Do Mortgage Brokers Help?

 Accelerated Bi-Weekly vs. Bi-Weekly Payments

-General Tim Hill, MBA 21 Jan
+General 21 Jan

 When signing your mortgage commitment letter you will have to choose your payment frequency.
 If your goal is to re-pay your mortgage as quickly as possible, then you need to understand how different payment options will affect your repayment schedule.